-Johann Wolfgang Goethe] > > ‘Chart Ct2’ open minded people, who in the main tend to reflect the > majority, will come along, encouraged by the positives.
-They will > gradually lose the fear and eventually dare to let go of the anchors.
-At > every opportunity, celebrate the collective new achievements – to > mobilise yet more energy.
-Some of the anchors also want to be part of > the success and will also start to let go of the old system, to allow > themselves drifting along some of the way.
-By now two sub-systems have > merged.
+Johann Wolfgang Goethe] > > In ‘Chart Ct2’ the open minded people, who in the main tend to reflect > the majority, will come along, encouraged by the positives.
+They will > gradually lose their fears and eventually dare to let go of the anchors. > At every opportunity, celebrate the collective new achievements – to > mobilise yet more energy.
+Some of the anchors also want to be part of > the success and will therefore start to let go of the old system, to > allow themselves drifting along some of the way.
+By now two sub-systems > have merged.
 A growing new one and the gradually diminishing old one. > > ‘Chart Ct3’ represents the penultimate stage, where no more energising > and pulling is required.
 Now the remaining anchor in the old system is > standing isolated.
 This anchor represents a potentially contagious force > that could risk pulling the system back towards its old ways.
 It must > therefore now be either pushed or eliminated, to enable the full system > becoming securely institutionalised at its final position.
 Sometimes you > will eventually have to be somewhat ruthless in cutting the last > remaining anchor.
 In soft sectors, this would mean moving people > sideways, until you find a place where they do the least damage.
 In hard > sectors, it means dismissing them. > > Leadership of the dancing guy > > The above scenario is illustrated by the dancing guy video below, > popularised by Derek Sivers’ TED talk in 2012 (it may have been popular > before then, and I was simple late noticing it).
 Watch the dancing guy > energising and pulling people along.
 Had he approached the people > sitting down and started to pull them up for dancing, then they would > most likely have resisted.
 He does not do any such pushing. > > If you want change then become the dancing guy.
 Your confidence and > conviction in the cause will make it happen.
 Be genuine and have the > interest of others at heart.
 Self-interest is not leadership.